dreamix-fmi-course-2024/web-development-with-java-lab/lab01/tasks.md

 Order of implementation: Item -> OrderList -> PaymentMethod -> Order -> User

-* Create a class named Item inside *entity* package which consists of description:String and price:BigDecimal.
+* Create a class named Item inside *entity* package which consists of name:String, description:String and price:BigDecimal.

 * Create OrderLine which holds information for product, enum for status, boolean specialOffer and count Implement setters/getters/constructor